Dilexi te: History

 Dilexi te follows Pope Francis's fourth and final encyclical, Dilexit nos, subtitled "on the human and divine love of the Heart of Jesus Christ", and released on 24 October 2024.
 This connection highlights the thematic continuity regarding Christ's love for humanity (DT, Introduction).
 Francis died on 21 April 2025 and was succeeded by Pope Leo XIV.
 Reuters reported in September 2025 that Leo intended to release a document to "signal continuity with his predecessor Pope Francis and focus on the needs of the world's poor".

 According to the introduction, early drafts of Dilexi te were prepared by Pope Francis in the months before his death, and Leo XIV decided to complete it with his own contributions (DT, 3).
-Of the documents' 130 citations, 57 are to works by Francis.
+Of the document's 130 citations, 57 are to works by Francis.

 Central themes

 In Dilexi te, Pope Leo XIV places poverty at the center of his reflection, presenting it as a structural and universal issue affecting all societies (DT, ch.
 I).

 The exhortation strongly denounces the persistence and multiplication of inequalities.
 It points out that, although efforts have been made to eradicate poverty, these remain insufficient in a world where new, more subtle forms of exclusion continue to emerge, proving equally harmful (DT, ch.
 I).

 In response, the exhortation emphasizes that a concrete commitment to the poor must also be accompanied by a change in mentality that can have an impact at the cultural level (DT, ch.
 I).